 - Only ever use a space heater on the floor – never use a space heater on a shelf, bench or any raised or uneven surface

-- don't use a space heater in bathrooms, kitchens or any other wet areas – water and electricity are a bad combination, so
+- Don't use a space heater in bathrooms, kitchens or any other wet areas – water and electricity are a bad combination

-- Keep flammable items at least a metre away from your space heater, and be mindful of the risk of items falling onto the heater from above, and
+- Keep flammable items such as clothes, curtains and furniture at least a metre away from your space heater, and be mindful of the risk of items falling onto the heater from above, and

 - Never leave a running space heater unattended, especially if there are small children around.

 Convection heaters, such as oil column or panel heaters are your best choice for a heater you're going to leave on all night – their gentle convection heating is conducive to an easy night's sleep, and they don't get as hot as other types of heaters so they're safer to touch (they compensate for this with the larger heating surface area.
-Panel heaters are particularly for children's' rooms as they're often secured to a wall so they can't fall over, and have a lower temperature contact surface.
+Panel heaters can be a good option for children's' rooms, as they can be secured to a wall so they can't fall over, and usually have a lower temperature contact surface.

 Regardless of heater type, if you're looking for a heater to keep you warm and toasty while you go to sleep or when you wake up, you should look for one with a timer so it can turn itself down/off once you're asleep under the doona to save electricity, and then turn itself on to warm the room up again in the morning to make getting out of bed that little bit easier.

 You should avoid leaving radiant heaters on all night as their exposed heating elements pose a particular fire risk if anything falls on it, and avoid heaters which can easily tip over.
-A heater with a fan doesn't pose an elevated risk per se, but if the fan's noisy then it won't be conducive to getting a good nights' sleep.
+A heater with a fan doesn't pose an elevated risk, but if the fan's noisy then it won't be conducive to getting a good nights' sleep.